 In the period from dormancy (January) through early leaf-out, the tree depends almost entirely upon N that is remobilized from perennial organs, and essentially no N uptake occurs from the soil.
 Following flowering, during the period of leaf and fruit expansion, uptake from the soil commences while remobilization of N from perennial tissues continues.
-During the period from full leaf expansion until early hull split, tree N demand is satisfied entirely by soil N uptake.
-Following fruit maturity (hull split), tree N demand and root uptake decline rapidly, and stop completely as soon as leaves commence senescence.
+During the period from full leaf expansion until early hullsplit, tree N demand is satisfied entirely by soil N uptake.
+Following fruit maturity (hullsplit), tree N demand and root uptake decline rapidly, and stop completely as soon as leaves commence senescence.
 While fruit is developing, the rate of soil N uptake (lbs per acre per day) is directly determined by the yield of the tree.
-The demand for N to supply new tree growth in a mature orchard (>10 years old) is small in comparison to the demand of the fruit.
-Evidence from prior research suggests that an average of 25 (lbs) N and 22 (lbs) of K per acre per year is utilized to support tree growth requirements in a mature tree (> 10 years old).
-Therefore, the fertilization program should not only replace the nutrients removed in the fruits, but also supply the nutrients for annual growth of the trees as well.
+The demand for N to supply new tree growth in a mature orchard (>7 years old) is small in comparison to the demand of the fruit, and current estimates suggest it does not exceed 40 lbs per acre per year in a mature orchard.
 Nitrogen in flowers, leaves and perennial storage N is predominantly provided from internal and soil N recycling and, hence, does not contribute to annual fertilizer N demand.
-Annual dynamics of NPK removal is provided in Figure 1.